Nicky Grist

-Nicky Grist (born 1 November 1961) is a Welsh former rally co-driver, born in Ebbw Vale.
+Nicholas Mark Grist (born 1 November 1961) is a British former rally co-driver from Wales, born in Ebbw Vale.
 His factory team career in the World Rally Championship lasted from 1993 to 2002.
 He won 21 rallies with more than one driver.

 Grist's first WRC win was in the Rally Argentina in 1993 with Juha Kankkunen, who at that time was a three times WRC champion.
 Grist and Kankkunen went on to win the 1993 WRC championship with Toyota.
 Grist stayed as Kankkunen's co-driver until 1997 when he joined Colin McRae with the 555 Subaru World Rally Team.